RenderHeads/lib-VideoTester/README.md

 This is pretty easy to then parse and compare against some known configuration.
 This project provides an API to get these details, as well as compare them against configurations.
 It also has a CLI tool  and simple GUI that implements the API.

-Configurations are sepcified in json format in a ```Configurations``` folder.
+Configurations are specified in json format in a ```Configurations``` folder.

-Below is an example configraution file - These files need to be valid JSON
+Below is an example configuration file - These files need to be valid JSON
 ```
 {
   "Name": "Transparent Videos"